-- There is no mercury or other metal in composite fillings.
+- There is no mercury or other metals in composite fillings.
 Although the FDA stance on amalgams is that they are safe, many people are not comfortable with them.

-- There is less tooth sensitivity with composite fillings than with amalgam fillings.
+- There is fewer tooth sensitivity with composite fillings than with amalgam fillings.

 Schedule an Evaluation Today